Pelochus/SimpleMinecraftScripts/README.md

 ### Requirements
   - Python 3.x
-  - PyAutoGUI Installed (except HoldShift.py)
+  - PyAutoGUI Installed (except for HoldShift.py)

 ### Brief description
   - HoldShift: Holds shift for a variable amount of time